Measuring the Low-Energy Weak Mixing Angle with Supernova Neutrinos: Introduction

 Previous efforts can be categorized into the charged lepton and neutrino sectors.
-In the former, the {Qweak} Collaboration recently reported its result with a precision of $\pm0.5\%$ at $q=0.158 \GeV$ via the measurement of parity-violation asymmetry in a polarized electron scattering experiment~\cite{Qweak:2018tjf}, which agrees well with the SM prediction.
-In the low-energy regime, the most precise results to date are provided at $q\simeq2.4 \MeV$ by the atomic parity violation (APV) experiments, but they turn out to be smaller than the SM prediction by $\sim\!1.5\sigma$~\cite{Dzuba:2012kx,Roberts:2014bka}.
-In the neutrino sector, an experimental anomaly ($3\sigma$) is reported by the {NuTeV} experiment, concerning the SM prediction for neutrino-nucleon scatterings at $q\!\sim\!1\GeV$~\cite{NuTeV:2001whx}.
-At the $\MeV$ scale, the coherent elastic neutrino-nucleus scattering (CE$\nu$NS) is a powerful probe, which was predicted theoretically in 1973~\cite{Freedman:1973yd,Freedman:1977xn} but only observed experimentally for the first time in 2017~\cite{COHERENT:2017ipa}.
+In the former, the {Qweak} Collaboration recently reported its result with a precision of $\pm0.5\%$ at $q=0.158{\GeV}$ via the measurement of parity-violation asymmetry in a polarized electron scattering experiment~\cite{Qweak:2018tjf}, which agrees well with the SM prediction.
+In the low-energy regime, the most precise results to date are provided at $q\simeq2.4{\MeV}$ by the atomic parity violation (APV) experiments, but they turn out to be smaller than the SM prediction by $\sim\!1.5\sigma$~\cite{Dzuba:2012kx,Roberts:2014bka}.
+In the neutrino sector, an experimental anomaly ($3\sigma$) is reported by the {NuTeV} experiment, concerning the SM prediction for neutrino-nucleon scatterings at $q\!\sim\!1{\GeV}$~\cite{NuTeV:2001whx}.
+At the MeV scale, the coherent elastic neutrino-nucleus scattering (CE$\nu$NS) is a powerful probe, which was predicted theoretically in 1973~\cite{Freedman:1973yd,Freedman:1977xn} but only observed experimentally for the first time in 2017~\cite{COHERENT:2017ipa}.
 In this interaction, the recoil of the nucleus is the only observable signature, which is very difficult to detect since it shows up with an extremely small kinetic energy.
-Hitherto observations have been achieved by the COHERENT collaboration using a cesium-iodide (CsI) detector~\cite{COHERENT:2017ipa} and a liquid argon detector~\cite{COHERENT:2020iec}, and by the Dresden-II experiment using a germanium detector~\cite{Colaresi:2022obx}.
-The fresh detection of solar $^{8}\text{B}$ neutrinos on dark matter (DM) detectors, reported by the PandaX~\cite{PandaX:2024muv} and XENON~\cite{XENON:2024ijk} collaborations, are also conducted via the CE$\nu$NS.
+Observations have been achieved with neutrinos from stopped pion decays by the COHERENT collaboration using a cesium-iodide (CsI) detector~\cite{COHERENT:2017ipa} and a liquid argon detector~\cite{COHERENT:2020iec}.
+The COHERENT-Ge~\cite{COHERENT:2024axu}, Dresden-II~\cite{Colaresi:2022obx} and CONUS+~\cite{Ackermann:2025obx} experiments observed reactor antineutrinos by CE$\nu$NS on germanium.
+The recent detection of solar $^{8}\text{B}$ neutrinos on dark matter (DM) detectors, reported by the PandaX-4T~\cite{PandaX:2024muv} and XENONnT~\cite{XENON:2024ijk} collaborations, are also conducted via the CE$\nu$NS.
 Limited by the sparse data, an accurate extraction of $\sin{^2\theta_W}$ still requires further efforts (for recent progress, see Refs.~\cite{Pandey:2023arh,Cadeddu:2023tkp}).
 Meanwhile, the nature of neutrinos remains elusive.
 New physics beyond the SM may exist in the low-energy neutrino-nucleon interactions and shift the extracted value of $\sin{^2\theta_W}$ in these interactions~\cite{Barranco:2005yy,Kumar:2013yoa,Billard:2018jnl,Cadeddu:2018dux}, e.g., neutrino non-standard interactions (NSIs)~\cite{Wolfenstein:1977ue,Ohlsson:2012kf,10.21468/SciPostPhysProc.2.001}, neutrino charge properties~\cite{Giunti:2014ixa}, etc..
 Any experimental constraints in this sector also render valuable information on searching for new physics beyond the SM.